zomia-bootcamp/Functions/README.md

   return width * height;
 }
 ```
-If an argument for width or height is less than 0, then rectangleArea() will return 'You need positive integers to calculate area!'.
-The second return statement width * height will not run.
+If the width or height argument is less than 0, the function `calculateRectangleArea()` will return 'You need positive integers to calculate the area!'.
+The second return statement `width * height` will not be executed.

 The return keyword is powerful because it allows functions to produce an output.
-We can then save the output to a variable for later use.
+We can store this output in a variable for later use.

 ### Exercises

-Follow the instructions given in  [`./exercises/monitorCount.js`](./exercises/monitorCount.js), step 1 only.
+Follow the instructions provided in [`./exercises/monitorCount.js`](./exercises/monitorCount.js), step 1 only.

 ## Helper Functions
-We can also use the return value of a function inside another function.
-These functions being called within another function are often referred to as helper functions.
-Since each function is carrying out a specific task, it makes our code easier to read and debug if necessary.
+We can also use the return value of one function inside another function.
+These functions called within another function are commonly known as helper functions.
+By breaking down tasks into smaller functions, our code becomes easier to read and debug if needed.

-If we wanted to define a function that converts the temperature from Celsius to Fahrenheit, we could write two functions like:
+Suppose we want to convert the temperature from Celsius to Fahrenheit.
+We can define two functions as follows:

 ```js
 function multiplyByNineFifths(number) {